 When it comes to getting traditional buttermilk pancakes prepped for a crowd, you can’t beat this family-sized package.
-A 5-pound bag will produce 39 servings of pancakes without breaking the grocery budget, and you don’t need any other ingredients on hand since this pancake mix simply needs to be mixed with water.
+A 5-pound bag will produce 39 servings (about 130 pancakes) without breaking the grocery budget, and you don’t need any other ingredients on hand since this pancake mix simply needs to be mixed with water.

 As for nutrition, these are higher in sugar with 11 grams of sugar per serving because sugar and dextrose, a type of sugar, are the second and third ingredients listed by weight.
 But this mix is a good source of iron and calcium, providing 10 percent and 8 percent of the recommended daily values per serving, respectively.

 If you follow a particular diet, you’ll be happy to know there are plenty of pancake mixes available that can accommodate a variety of eating styles, including low-carb, grain-free, dairy-free, and gluten-free.